mrlynn/pymongo-example-code/README.md

 ```

 Now run it with transactions turned on.
 This is a useful test to
-ensure the environment is configured correctly.
+ensure the environment is configured correctly:

 ```
 (venv) $ python transaction_main.py --usetxns